 - 15.5.1 Participation in Transfer Process: Teachers excessed or returning from leaves of absence of one (1) year or more shall participate in the transfer process if there are positions posted for which they are appropriately licensed and qualified. - 15.5.2 Matching Session: Excessed teachers who are unable to secure a position through the transfer process or did not participate in the transfer process must participate in a matching session.
-Teachers will only be able to interview for positions in the specific licensure area/department in which they taught the previous year at the Matching session. - 15.5.3 Placement of Unplaced Teachers: Teachers unable to secure a position during matching session(s) will be placed in a position at the discretion of the Labor/Management Placement Committee. - 15.5.4 Other Placement Options: In lieu of being placed in a position the teacher does not want, an excessed teacher may request one of the following options if available: - a.
-Reserve Teacher: be placed as a reserve teacher subject to assignment by the district, with regular pay and benefits appropriate to the teacher's FTE. - Teachers working as reserve teachers shall continue over the summer and during the school year to participate in the interview process until they secure a position. - b.
-Mobility Leave: if eligible, apply for a three year mobility leave during which the district will pay for the employer and employee TRA contribution.
-Teachers who elect to return from the leave must repay the District's TRA contribution made on their behalf in full for
+Teachers will only be able to interview for positions in the specific licensure area/department in which they taught the previous year at the matching session. - 15.5.3 Placement of Unplaced Teachers: Teachers unable to secure a position during matching session(s) will be placed in a position at the discretion of the Labor/Management Placement Committee. - 15.5.4 Other Placement Options: In lieu of being placed in a position the teacher does not want, an excessed teacher may request one of the following options if available: - a.
+Reserve Teacher: be placed as a reserve teacher subject to assignment by the district, with regular pay and benefits appropriate to the teacher's FTE.

-- the term of the mobility leave.
+Teachers working as reserve teachers shall continue over the summer and during the school year to participate in the interview process until they secure a position.

+- b.
+Mobility Leave: if eligible, apply for a three to five year mobility leave during which the district will pay for the employer and employee TRA contribution.
+Teachers who elect to return from the leave must repay the District's TRA contribution made on their behalf in full for the term of the mobility leave.
 This provision is at the district's discretion and subject to a district determined dollar cap. - c.
 One-Time Payment for Separation: receive a one-time payment in return for submitting a non-rescindable retirement or resignation.
-The payment shall be deposited into a health care savings account.
-(This is subject to approval from MSRS).
+The payment shall be deposited into a health care savings plan account.
+(This is subject to approval from MSRS, see 9.14.2.b regarding MSRS Exemptions).
 This provision is at the district's discretion and subject to a district determined dollar cap.

-These options are available at the district's discretion.
+Options a, b, and c above are available at the District's discretion.